anarkiwi/sid-wizard/README.md

 ;09/21                                                                      M64
 ;------------------------------------------------------------------------------

-This is the first release candidate, the first feature: MIDI SYNC IN has matured and is provided via VESSEL/NMI: in the menu you can select "SYNC MODE": ON (1) or OFF (0)
-     ( You need to enable the VESSEL MIDI interface first )
+First release candidate: MIDI SYNC IN has matured and now uses VESSEL/NMI only: in the menu you can select "SYNC MODE": ON (1) or OFF (0) to enable the playback synchronisation via incoming MIDI SYNC messages.

-This is the first fully synchronizable C64 SID-Tracker ever (!!)
-BAM!
+Timing is only correct for tune tempo 6.

 ```
 ![Choose SYNC mode](http://m64.rocks/githubimgs/2-menu3.png "SID-Wizard VESSEL: choose sync mode")